RTradeLtd/Temporal/docs/ARCHITECTURE.md

 ## High Level Architecture

-* We use an Sqlite database to store user account information, and content hashes off-chain, to allow for easy manipulation, indexing, management, and other critical systems administration operations, for which we may not want to incur the latency of blockchain data access for.
+* We use a Postgresql database to store user account information, and content hashes off-chain, to allow for easy manipulation, indexing, management, and other critical systems administration operations, for which we may not want to incur the latency of blockchain data access for.

 * Gin-Gonic is used to create our API